twobunnyrabbit/cohort-002-skill-building/internal/create-project-based-lesson-proposal.md

 <course-intent>
 The idea of the course is to teach you how to build an AI personal assistant using the AI SDK.

-There are two repositories - this one, and ../ai-personal-assistant.
+There are two repositories - this one, and ../cohort-002-project repository.

 Some sections of the course are skill building sections, and some are project work sections.

 The skill building sections are exercises that are designed to teach you a specific skill.
 They are taught in this repo.

 The project work sections are exercises that are designed to apply the skills you've learned in the skill building sections.
-The instructions for the project work are here, but the codebase is in the ../ai-personal-assistant repository.
+The instructions for the project work are here, but the codebase is in the ../cohort-002-project repository.
 </course-intent>
 </background-data>